basiliscos/cpp-rotor/docs/Rationale.md

 As the last point, it should be noted, that [sobjectizer] is not that intrusive as [caf], because it supports various [infrastructures][so_5_infra] and because there is an additional external module [so_5_extra], which already has [boost-asio] support.
-Alas... it has different license, not so commerce-friendly as [sobjectizer].
+However [so_5_extra] has a different license (it uses dual-licensing scheme aGLPv3/commercial versus BSD license of [sobjectizer]).
 The external loop integration is still [non-trivial task][so_5_loops] compared to `rotor`, and I'm still not sure whether is is possible to integrate more than one event loop.

 If you are familiar with [sobjectizer], the `supervisor` concept in `rotor` plays the similar role as `cooperation` in [sobjectizer].